Blog » Please Change My Sheets: Dirty Laundry in Marketing Communications

 Here’s what really bugged me.
 The postcard was written to make me feel like a bad person if I didn’t support this water-saving cause.
 While emotional appeal is the hallmark of a good marketing campaign, the reason this chafed is because they’re asking me to expect less from them to advance their own agenda.
 In no other way does this establishment appear to have an ecological concern.
 I can’t help but feel the real savings here is on operational and staffing costs for the hotel.

-The Take-Away
+The Takeaway

 Before you embark on an emotional appeal to your customers and prospects, ensure your message is supported by the organisational culture.
 I have no qualms with saving water and protecting the environment.
-When I see massive amounts of fossil fuel being wasted in other parts of the hotel, the request seems out of place and self-serving.
+But when I see massive amounts of fossil fuel being wasted in other parts of the hotel, the request seems out of place and self-serving.

 When did you suspect a marketing ploy?